-A 2016 systematic review concludes that recipients of cash transfers spend more on food and have better dietary diversity, compared to similar people who do not receive a grant (Bastagli et al., 2016).v
+A 2016 systematic review concludes that recipients of cash transfers spend more on food and have better dietary diversity, compared to similar people who do not receive a grant (Bastagli et al., 2016).

 - Thirty studies measure effects on food expenditure.
 Twenty-three find a significant positive increase for grant recipients. - Twelve studies investigate dietary diversity.
 Seven find significant increases in the diversity of cash grant recipients.
 Changes are driven by increased consumption of fruit, vegetables, and animal products, but also by increased consumption of processed foods in some studies.
 Five studies have positive but smaller and not statistically significant effects.
 In three of these five programmes (Lesotho, Kenya, Pakistan), there were severe delays to payments or payments often never arrived, which may have reduced benefits. - None of these programmes had any conditions that transfers should be used for food.
 Some programmes required children to attend school or go for preventive health check-ups.
 However, in some programmes children were weighed at check-ups and some programmes also included nutritional advice.
 It is not possible to disentangle the effects of the components.
-However, some programmes had positive effects on dietary diversity even without health check-ups (Uganda, Malawi).
+But some programmes have positive effects on dietary diversity even without health check-ups (Uganda, Malawi).

-A separate review, which focused on unconditional cash grant programmes in eight sub-Saharan African countries, found that in all studies, the majority of the transfer income was spent on food and food security and dietary diversity improved (de Groot et al., 2017).vi None of these studies had conditions on the use of the transfer, nor did they require health check-ups for children.
+A separate review focused on unconditional cash grant programmes in eight sub-Saharan African countries found that in all studies, the majority of the transfer income was spent on food and food security and dietary diversity improved (de Groot et al., 2017).
+None of these studies had conditions on how the transfer was used or required health check-ups for children.